verifa/xyz-framework/assess.md

 ## Things to consider

-- Do not expect everyone in your target audience to be a target user: it is better to make something great for a few people than build something general for everyone
+- Do not expect everyone in your target audience to be a target user: it is better to make something great for a few people than build something general for everyone.
+- Focus on working in the users' domain and vocabularly.
+Try to understand how deep thier knowledge goes into the underlying parts of the platform capabilities.
+This will help you get a feel for the level of abstraction and enablement that might be necessary.